reasonwithoutrestraint/site/mkdocs/docs/Original/Metaethics/Normative Psychology.md

     - (general criticism) Valuing X = X would be desired if one were rational
         - These might give the correct truth conditions, but they miss the point.
         - When someone rationally endorse X, they aren't thinking about what they would desire in such and such circumstances.

-Normative Cognitivism: Normative judgments are truth-apt, even though they are not descriptive.
-The conditions for truth is not based on a correspondence theory of truth.
-A normative judgment X can be said to be true of an agent A just in case an A could not reject X after idealization of his rational faculty, i.e. X is the upshot of rational idealization.
-For example, people cannot believe strictly contradictory propositions (i.e. P and ~P), thus it is irrational to believe in inconsistent propositions (i.e. P and Q where, without being realized by A, Q -> ~P) because if one's rational faculties where idealized (i.e. one believed that Q -> ~P), then one could not believe in the inconsistent propositions.